FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 **Screen Management**

-With the test stub operated from a toolbar, and an external editor used, the window layout on the screen will be something like:
+With the test stub operated from a toolbar, and an external editor used, the window layout on the screen will be something like   *

  ![](images/PythonDevelopmentEnvironment.jpg )